 Mission San Juan Capistrano

 Mission San Juan Capistrano is one of, if not the best California mission.
 Everything from the courtyards to the old stone church walls have been meticulously kept up, and there are tons of photographic opportunities.
-I have been to this mission three times, and I still enjoy going back as it is just one of those places where you are constantly shocked by the beauty.
+I have been to this mission three times, and I still enjoy going back as it is just one of those places where you are continually shocked by the beauty.

 - Time Needed: 2-3 hours